-- 51.(1) The Director of Finance and Administration must prepare the following special purpose reports: - (a) a report setting out all payments made to honour guarantees and indemnities for that fiscal year; - (b) a report setting out the information required in section 9; - (c) a report setting out all debts or obligations forgiven by the First Nation; and - (d) any other report required under the Act or an agreement. - (2) The Director of Finance and Administration may prepare special purpose reports on the basis of accounting other than GAAP if necessary to comply with any reporting obligations the First Nation has under an agreement.
+- 51.(1) The director of finance must prepare the following special purpose reports: - (a) a report setting out all payments made to honour guarantees and indemnities for that fiscal year: - (b) a report setting out the information required in section 9; - (c) a report setting out all debts or obligations forgiven by the First Nation; and - (d) any other report required under the Act or an agreement. - (2) The director of finance may prepare special purpose reports on the basis of accounting other than GAAP if necessary to comply with any reporting obligations the First Nation has under an agreement.